Mewyii/Statera-KoH-2-Balance-Overhaul-Mod/README.md

-# Statera - Balance, Realism and Strategic Overhaul for Knights of Honor 2
+# Statera - A Balance, Immersion and Strategy Overhaul for Knights of Honor 2

 ## Content